"Authoritative Parenting Style, what is it and how does it affect your child?"

 Overall, authoritative parenting is all about a balance between warmth, responsiveness and support.
 It's about setting clear boundaries, but also about encouraging independence and self-expression.

-As an authoritative parent we should have open lines of communication with our child, listening to their thoughts and concerns while strengthening the parent-child bond and promoting trust, respect, and understanding.
+As an authoritative parent you should have open lines of communication with your child, listening to their thoughts and concerns while strengthening the parent-child bond and promoting trust, respect, and understanding.

 In the end, you will likely get a well rounded, healthy, happy, respectful child.